-Yoga is a physical, mental, and spiritual practice or discipline which originated along with ayurveda in India.
-The origins of yoga have been speculated to date back to pre-Vedic Indian traditions, is mentioned in the Rigveda.
+Yoga is a physical, mental, and spiritual practice or discipline which originated along with Ayurveda in India.
+The origins of yoga have been speculated to date back to pre-Vedic Indian traditions, which are mentioned and are Rigveda.
 In Vedic Sanskrit, yoga (from the root yuj) means “to add”, “to join”, “to unite”, or “to attach” in its most common literal sense.
 By figurative extension from the yoking or harnessing of oxen or horses, the word took on broader meanings such as “employment, use, application, performance”.

 The real 8 fold path of Yoga

 Ashtanga Yoga literally means “eight limbs of yoga.”
-These limbs are defined in the the second chapter of the Yoga Sutras of Patanjali, and comprise the foundation of Ashtanga Yoga Philosophy.
+These limbs are defined in the second chapter of the Yoga Sutras of Patanjali and comprise the foundation of Ashtanga Yoga Philosophy.

 We will first list them with a translation and then define them: